 Most banks’ main online channels used to be web browser applications, which users can access from their personal computers and mobile phone web browsers, such as Chrome, Firefox, Internet Explorer, Safari, Opera and others.

-However, with smartphones’ arrival, developing native applications that leverage mobile device functionality became possible.
+However, with the smartphones’ arrival, developing native applications that leverage mobile device functionality became possible.
 As a result, banks rushed to create apps for iPhone and Android users.

 iPhone and Android banking applications are better than web browser software because they are closely integrated with the device’s operating system.
 Developers can make online banking applications faster and better manage the visuals on the smartphone’s limited-size screen.